 Cost-effective and reliable, Android devices are gaining popularity in the retail industry.
 From line-busting to managing inventory, there is an Android device that fits the bill.
 But what happens when you want to deploy, monitor, and manage 100s if not 1000s of devices across multiple locations?
 What if you could remotely provision your device fleet, create policies, and deploy applications, connecting these with continuous delivery through automated scaling and rollbacks?

-Retailer uses Android kiosks to build customer loyalty
+Using Android POS devices to build customer loyalty

 “Since our founding in 1976, we’ve been focused on delivering the ultimate customer experience… and will continue to set the bar even higher in the future.” said Greg Parker, Parker’s CEO